Donna Rasplica M.Sc., R.Ac., Dr.TCM, IFMCP

 Each patient care plan is distinct and unique.
 The relationship between the practitioner and the patient effectively becomes a partnership.
 Individualized ways of eating and exercising are introduced.
 A deep dive into the patient’s history and biochemistry can help to identify the reasons for illness.

-A Functional Medicine consult begins with a comprehensive intake and health history – done by you through our online portal – followed by a 90 minute in-person or Telehealth visit.
+A Functional Medicine consult begins with a comprehensive intake and health history, followed by a 90 minute in-person or Telehealth visit.
 We’ll explore beyond symptoms for the root causes of poor health and dysfunction and make a plan for a return to optimal health.

 Further resources: